joelprz/credit-card-input-jprz/README.md

 Brand colors included in tailwind theme.

 ## What did I overlook/omit?
 TESTS!
-I spent way more time on this than you all wanted (probably 8 hours?) and rather than rush to set up tests (I started, then stopped)
-I chose to omit them.
-Rest assured, I've written thousands of them before!
+I spent way more time on this than you all wanted and rather than rush to set up tests (I started, then stopped) I chose to omit them.
+Rest assured, I've written thousands of them before.
 I can demonstrate that ability if need be.

 Form resetting.
 If validation throws an error and the user then clears the field, the error message remains visible.
 I've dealt with this before and can fix in the real world with time.